The MIND Diet’s Protective Effects Against Brain Aging

 4+ Meals Per Week of Beans

 According to the Cleveland Clinic, beans can boost your brain power!
 They cite beans as a great, plant-based source of the B-Vitamins your brain relies on.
 They also provide some ALA Omega-3.
+Beans are important for the brain and nervous system because the vitamins they contain enhance the signaling of neurotransmitters between the nerves.

 2+ Servings a Week of Berries